-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards adopted by the European Union (IFRS).
-These consolidated financial statements also comply with the Croatian Accounting Act in effect on the date of issue of these consolidated financial statements.
-These consolidated financial statements are a translation of the official statutory IFRS consolidated financial statements.
+The financial statements have been prepared in accordance with International Financial Reporting Standards adopted by the European Union (IFRSs).
+These financial statements also comply with the Croatian Accounting Act in effect on the date of issue of these financial statements.
+These financial statements are a translation of the official statutory IFRS financial statements.